 Antoniassi, a famous Jeweller from Argentina in the early 20th century began crafting with blue coloured gold.
 The distinct colour created a lot of interest from competitors.
 Antoniassi was determined to keep his unique craft a secret and the exact secrets to his method remain a mystery to this day.

 In the last ten years, items made from non traditional gold alloys have increased in popularity.
 As modern jewellers began experimenting with rose gold, other colours of gold such as blue started gaining popularity too.
-However, blue gold still isn’t common to own.
+However, this gold still isn’t common to own.

 What Are The Pros And Cons Of Blue Gold?